JetBrains/teamcity-documentation/topics/build-agent.md

 <td>

 Agents are manually authorized via the web UI on the __Agents__ page (except for the agents from the machines launched by the [cloud integrations](teamcity-integration-with-cloud-solutions.md)).
 Only authorized build agents can run builds.
 The number of authorized agents at any given time cannot exceed the number of [agent licenses](licensing-policy.md#Number+of+Agents) entered on the server.
 When an agent is unauthorized, a license is freed and a different build agent can be authorized.
 Purchase additional licenses to expand the number of agents that can concurrently run builds.
 When a new agent is registered on the server for the first time, it is __unauthorized__ by default and requires manual authorization to run the builds.
+{product="tc"}

+Agents are manually authorized via the web UI on the __Agents__ page (except for the agents from the machines launched by the [cloud integrations](teamcity-integration-with-cloud-solutions.md)).
+Only authorized build agents can run builds.
+The number of authorized agents at any given time cannot exceed the number of agent licenses entered on the server.
+When an agent is unauthorized, a license is freed and a different build agent can be authorized.
+Purchase additional licenses to expand the number of agents that can concurrently run builds.
+When a new agent is registered on the server for the first time, it is __unauthorized__ by default and requires manual authorization to run the builds.
+{product="tcc"}

 If a build agent is installed and running on the same computer as the TeamCity build server, it is authorized automatically.